What Is Cyclic Process?

 - Heat engines consist of a working substance– the system.
 For example, steam in a steam engine is the working substance.

 - The working substance goes through a cycle of several processes.
-In some of the processes, it absorbs heat from a reservoir at a high temperature.
+In some processes, it absorbs heat from a reservoir at a high temperature.

 - In some processes, the working substance releases some amount of heat to an external reservoir at a lower temperature.